15. How to resolve the problem of selfishness and despicableness

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three

-Whether or not people’s corrupt dispositions of selfishness, meanness, deceitfulness, and lies can be resolved depends on whether or not they are able to accept the truth.
-Those who are able to accept the truth all hate their corrupt dispositions, they hate selfishness and meanness, and their deceitfulness and lies.
+Whether or not people’s corrupt dispositions of selfishness, despicableness, deceitfulness, and lies can be resolved depends on whether or not they are able to accept the truth.
+Those who are able to accept the truth all hate their corrupt dispositions, they hate selfishness and despicableness, and their deceitfulness and lies.
 They are unwilling to let these things contaminate or constrain them.
 As long as those who love the truth come to know their own corrupt dispositions, then it is easy for them to cast aside this negative garbage and rubbish.
 Those who do not love the truth treat these negative things as treasures.
-They love their own profit too much, they are unwilling to forsake the flesh, and they are too intransigent.
-As a result, they are never able to understand what God’s will is, nor are they able to submit to Him.
+They love their own profit too much, they are unwilling to rebel against the flesh, and they are too intransigent.
+As a result, they are never able to understand what God’s intentions are, nor are they able to submit to Him.
 It is because people do not love or accept the truth that they believe in God for so many years in such a muddleheaded way.
 When the time comes for them to bear testimony, their tongues are tied, and they are not able to say anything.
-People have listened to sermons about the truth for many years, and God’s disposition is always made known to them, so those who pursue the truth should already understand it, but those who do not love the truth are not willing to open themselves up before God.
+People have listened to sermons on the truth for many years, and God’s disposition is always made known to them, so those who pursue the truth should already understand it, but those who do not love the truth are not willing to open themselves up before God.
 Their hearts are unwilling to give up on the preferences of the flesh, so they dare not practice simply opening themselves up to God.
 They just want to freely enjoy the grace God gives men, but they do not want to practice the truth to satisfy God.
 God says: “If you want to obtain My grace, if you want to obtain these truths, there is only one condition—you must give up your own profit, and give Me your true heart.”
 People are unable to meet even this one condition, and yet they still want to demand God’s grace, to demand peace and joy, and they want to obtain the truth; but they do not want to give their true hearts to God, so what kind of people are they?
-Are they not of Satan’s kind?
+Are they not Satan’s ilk?
 Can they do both at the same time?
 In truth, they cannot.
-Whether or not you understand God’s will, His disposition is always openly made known to people.
+Whether or not you understand God’s intentions, His disposition is always openly made known to people.
 If a person never accepts the truth, or if they understand the truth without putting it into practice, then it is because they are too intransigent and they have not given their heart to God.
 Thus, they are never able to obtain the truth, nor are they able to come to know God’s disposition.
 This is not because God treats people unfairly.
-People often quote God as saying: “God treats who He will with grace,” but they do not understand the meaning of this phrase.
+People often quote God as saying: “God is gracious to whomever He wants to be,” but they do not understand the meaning of this phrase.
 On the contrary, they misunderstand God.
 They think that grace comes from God, that He gives it to who He will, and that He is good to who He will.
 Is this the case?
 Is this not human notions and imaginings?
 God treats people based on their essence.
-When people are able to be mindful of God’s will and accept the truth, then they are blessed by God.
+When people are able to be considerate of God’s intentions and accept the truth, then they are blessed by God.
 If people do not accept the truth and resist God, then the result is different.

 Related Experiential Testimonies

-Lessons Learned From Subdividing Churches
+Lessons Learned From the Allocation of Churches

 A Disgrace From My Past